Ish Sodhi: International career

 His international debut for New Zealand came in a Test match against Bangladesh during New Zealand's 2013 tour of Bangladesh.
 He made his Twenty20 International debut against the West Indies in July 2014.
-In November 2014 Sodhi was selected for a three-test series against Pakistan cricket team.
+In November 2014, Sodhi was selected for a three-test series against Pakistan cricket team.
 In the first Test, he scored 63, a personal best and the best score by a New Zealand number-ten batsman in Test cricket.
 Sodhi made his One Day International debut for New Zealand against Zimbabwe on 2 August 2015.

-In May 2018, he was one of twenty players to be awarded a new contract for the 2018–19 season by New Zealand Cricket.
+In May 2018, he was one of the twenty players to be awarded a new contract for the 2018–19 season by New Zealand Cricket.
 In April 2019, he was named in New Zealand's squad for the 2019 Cricket World Cup.
 In August 2021, Sodhi was named in New Zealand's squad for the 2021 ICC Men's T20 World Cup.

 In December 2022, Sodhi was recalled in New Zealand's Test squad after 4 years, for their tour to Pakistan.
 In the first Test, he picked up his maiden five-wicket haul in Test cricket, besides scoring his career best 65 runs in the first innings.

+In May 2024, he was named in New Zealand’s squad for the 2024 ICC Men's T20 World Cup tournament.

+In October 2025 in a match against Australia, Sodhi became New Zealand's most capped men's player ever in Twenty20 internationals, appearing in his 127th match.